CMiC Field - Checklist Template Maintenance

 Creating a project-specific checklist is done in the same way as a checklist template.
 The only difference being that project checklists cannot be transferred to other projects.

-Assigning Checklists for completion
+Assigning Checklists for Completion

 [Create New Assignment] – Button

-Press this button to create a assign a checklist for completion.
+Press this button to assign a checklist for completion.
 Users will be presented with the screen shown above.
 One or more users can be included in the assignment with the [Add Users] button.
 Each of the selected users will receive identical action items based on the other selected settings.
-By selecting from the options in the "Recurrence" drop-down menu, assignment to these Action items can be set to repeat at a specified regularity for an assigned period of time.
+By selecting from the options in the Recurrence field's drop-down menu, assignment to these Action items can be set to repeat at a specified regularity for an assigned period of time.
 Press [Update] to complete the process.

 Linking to Parent Template